errormine/aneacsu.com/src/routes/blog/_posts/2020-10-26-psx-models.md

 ---
 layout: blog-post
 title: Learning Blender
+description: "Some of my experience working with Blender."
 ---

 I want to share my experience with learning Blender to create PSX style low poly 3D models for video games.
 Firstly, I must say that learning Blender has been a lot of fun.
 It has been fascinating to see how a basic geometric shape can transform into a complex 3D model with the right set of tools and techniques.
 However, it's not all sunshine and rainbows.
 There have been a few challenges along the way.